OCHA-DAP/ocha-anticipy/docs/source/utilities/raster.rst

 One of the more useful functionalities of the module is providing an easy ability to calcuate raster statistics across a specified set of geometries defined in a geodataframe.
+Paired with the administrative boundaries and raster data sources available through this library, we can easily calculate raster statistics.

 A full snippet of example code is available below.

 .. code-block:: python

     import aatoolbox
+    import datetime

     # load the administrative boundaries
     country_config = aatoolbox.create_country_config(iso3="eth")